- The collar options strategy is designed to protect gains on a stock you own or if you are moderately bullish on the stock.

 Collar the market

-With a little experience, you can learn how to adjust the expiration date and strike price on each side of the collar to maximize your risk and return objectives.
+If you expect a stock to be bearish over the short-term, the collar options strategy may be worth considering.
+With experience, you can learn how to adjust the expiration date and strike price on each side of the collar to maximize your risk and return objectives.

 Next steps to consider